bclipp/rest_grocery/README.md

 The goal of this project is to have a a group of rest endpoints that allow's a user to
 * authenticate to google
-* add food with price and row
+* add items with price and row
 * add shopper with address , CC and purchase history (food, date)
 * MongoDB will be the data store
 * Redis will be used to store the latest prices, loaded from MongoDB